esponges/blog/openai-node-assistant-with-functions.md

 ### The implementation

-For this example I've used the cookbook example provided by OpenAI and the command line strategy from this post and I've tweaked it a bit to make it more interactive.
+For this example I've used the (cookbook) [https://cookbook.openai.com/examples/assistants_api_overview_python] example provided by OpenAI and the command line strategy from this (post) [https://medium.com/@ralfelfving/tutorial-get-started-with-the-new-openai-assistants-api-7049c2517bfe] from Ralf Elfving and I've tweaked it a bit to make it more interactive.

 We'll just need a few basic things: